Beyond3D-bench/vlm-evaluation/README.md

 The original LMMS-Eval documentation is still useful for general framework internals, model registration, and task configuration.
 This README focuses only on the customized pieces used in this repo.

+## New User Checklist

+For a new machine or user, the usual setup path is:

+1. Create and activate a Python environment, then install this repo.
+2. Edit `lmms_eval/tasks/oos_videoqa/oos_videoqa_multi_turn.yaml` so `dataset_kwargs.data_files.test` points to your local OOS JSONL file.
+3. Edit `launchers/oos_env.sh` for local paths and secrets: Hugging Face/Ollama tokens, cache directories, output directory, ffmpeg path, and `VLM3R_REPO` if using VLM-3R.
+4. (Optional) Run a short smoke test with `OOS_LIMIT=2`.
+5. Submit the full job with `launchers/slurm_oos_eval.sh` or run locally with `launchers/run_oos_eval.sh`.

 ## Environment Setup

 Start from a fresh clone and create one Python environment inside the repo: